WebOfTrustInfo/rwot6-santabarbara/draft-documents/Identity Hub Attestation Handling.md

 -   Hubs generally have limited, generic functionality, and any decision making must be made at the Agent level via a user app/device (User Agents) or more automated business services (Enterprise Agents).

-For simplicity we show the Hub and Enterprise Agent as a single entity in the following scenarios.
-In typical implementations, those will be separate entities that communicate to accomplish their respective activities.
+For simplicity, we show the Hub and Enterprise Agent as a single entity in the following scenarios.
+In typical implementations, they will be separate entities that communicate to accomplish their respective activities.

-### 2.1 Alice links to an Entity
+### 2.1 Alice Links to an Entity

-In order to communicate a request for attestation to an entity (in our examples, Alice), will first need to establish a connection between her user agent and the entity she will interact with.
+In order to communicate a request for attestation to an entity (in our examples, Alice), a user will first need to establish a connection between her user agent and the entity she will interact with.
 This is necessary for all follow-on scenarios.

 Alice wants to transact with the entities described in the scenarios with the intent to receive or exchange attestations.
 First and foremost, the entity must verify that Alice is the owner of the decentralized identifier she claims.
 In order to find Alice’s user agent, we leverage the Universal Resolver (UR) to lookup Alice’s Decentralized Identifier (DID) to find her DID Document (DDO).
-The keys located in Alice's DDO are used to authenticate Alice’s ownership of the DID, and determine access to Alice’s hub and user agent.
+The keys located in Alice's DDO are used to authenticate Alice’s ownership of the DID and to determine access to Alice’s hub and user agent.

 ```sequence
 participant Universal Resolver as UR